-A Master's programme consists of a number of courses.
-Master's programme consists of a set of compulsory courses (core courses) and some optional courses (elective courses).
+A Master's Programme consists of a set of core courses.
+Master's programme consists of a set of compulsory courses (core Courses) and some optional courses (elective courses)

-Core course are basic courses required for each programme.
+Core courses are basic courses required for each programme.
 The number and distribution of credits for core courses will be decided by the respective faculties.

-Elective courses will be suggested by the respective departments.
-Elective courses may be distributed in all four semesters.
+Elective courses will be suggested by the respective departments, Elective may be distributed in the all four semesters. progressive learning.